Jin-Baek/Jin-Baek/README.md

 #### :triangular_flag_on_post: 2021 - 1

-1. Project upload plan through learning related to Machine learning, Statistics, Image processing and Speech recognition and Data mining.<br>
+1. Project upload plan through learning related to university course<br>
-2. Project to be carried out in Bioinformatics Lab is scheduled to be uploaded
+2. Project to be carried out in personal is scheduled to be uploaded
 3. Will participate in Kaggle